core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 ## The Media Type is Unknown {#ex-unknown-mt}

-The registrant requests an FCFS Content-Format ID for an unknown media type:
+The registrant requests an FCFS Content-Format ID for an unknown Media Type:

 | Content Type | Content Coding | ID |
 |--|--|--|